Avoiding Employer Liability Due to Employees’ Expanded Privacy Rights: Crafting Effective Policies and Practices

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will equip employment counsel with best practices in balancing employer interests and employee privacy rights when navigating criminal and credit history checks under the FCRA, bring your own device (BYOD) programs, the Genetic Information Nondiscrimination Act (GINA) and NLRA compliance.
+This CLE course will equip employment counsel with best practices in balancing employer interests and employee privacy rights when navigating criminal and credit history checks under the FCRA, bring your own device (BYOD) programs, the Genetic Information Nondiscrimination Act (GINA) and NLRA compliance.

 Criminal history checks